jaerrib/maerstanas/rules/rules.md

 ## Find out more

-More information on **Mærstánas** and “living rules” can be found at: <http://github.com/jaerrib/maerstanas>
+More information on **Mǽrstánas** and “living rules” can be found at: <http://github.com/jaerrib/maerstanas>